hmtechnology/woocommerce-weekday-product-display/README.md

 1. Copy the contents of the provided function and paste it into your WordPress theme's `functions.php` file.

+2. Set the correct time zone using date_default_timezone_set().

-2. Assign your WooCommerce products to product categories based on the day of the week in which each product is available.
+3. Assign your WooCommerce products to product categories based on the day of the week in which each product is available.
 Use one of the following category names for each product:

    - `monday`
    - `tuesday`